-Figure 6 Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Hazard Scenario and Injury Severity, 2013-2017
+Figure 6 Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Hazard Scenario and Injury Severity, 2014-2018

 Source: CPSC databases, including CPSRMS and NEISS.
-Reporting is ongoing for 2015-2017.
+Reporting in CPSRMS is ongoing for 2016-2018.
+No incident associated with whirlpool bathtubs was reported to have occurred from 2014 through 2018.

-The pool victim scenarios were evenly distributed between "caught on an outlet cover" (2 victims, 50 percent) and "outlet cover missing/removed" (2 victims, 50 percent).
-The spa victims were mainly caught on an outlet cover (4 victims, 57 percent) or related to a missing or removed outlet cover (2 victims, 29 percent).
+The entrapment scenarios in pools were evenly distributed between "caught on an outlet cover" (2 victims, 50 percent) and "outlet cover missing/removed" (2 victims, 50 percent).
+The victims in spas were mainly caught on an outlet cover (4 victims, 57 percent) or related to a missing or removed outlet cover (2 victims, 29 percent).
 Table 6 shows these counts.

-Table 6 Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs By Hazard Scenario and Product Category, 2013-2017
+Table 6 Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs By Hazard Scenario and Product Category, 2014-2018

 Hazard Scenario Pool Spa Total

 Caught on outlet cover 2 4 6

 Outlet cover missing/removed 2 2 4

-Trapped by suction - 1 1
+Trapped by suction 1 1

 Total 4 7 11